 Mozilla Firefox is one of the most popular browsers among Mac users.
 Not only it is free to download and use, but it has acquired lots of useful functionality over time.
 However, more and more users report about browser running slow work, freeze-ups, etc. So, why is Firefox running slow on MacBook Pro, MacBook Air or iMac?
-What are the typical problems faced by Mac users?
+What are the typical problems faced by Mac users and how to speed up very slow internet on Mac?

 Page load delays, unexpected crashes, pinwheel cursor are just a few annoying Firefox issues.
 The only effective way of dealing with these problems is force-quitting the web browser.
 Browser crashes may be quite disappointing especially if you’re in the middle of something important.
 So, what’s making Firefox crash?